 Why aren’t walls already soundproof?

 Walls are there to physically separate one area of your house from another and to provide privacy.
+They are not really built to stop sound transfer.
 Most homes typically don’t have soundproof walls so that’s something you’ll most likely have to do by yourself.

 Walls are usually built with drywall resting against studs which is excellent to provide privacy but does nothing in terms of soundproofing.
-In most houses, you’ll hear a loud TV, people yelling, washing machine, and all kinds of other noises.
+In most houses, you’ll hear a loud TV, people talking in a loud voice, washing machine, and all kinds of other noises.

-Styrofoam heat insulation might help but only with preventing the outside noise getting in as it’s done only on the outer walls.
+Styrofoam heat insulation might help but only by preventing the outside noise from getting in as it’s done only on the outer walls.

 Why you should do soundproof walls